ninashp/Soundproof/README.md

 # SOUNDPROOF

-### Consulting project for RedCarpetUp.com done as Insight Fellowship Project
+### Consulting project for RedCarpetUp.com done as part of Artificial Intelligence Insight Fellowship

-# Motivation
+# Background

 In India, credit and finance companies are able to service less than 3% of the customer base because there are no widespread credit bureaus to profile and score customers.
 RedCarpet lands to customers to finance their online purchases.
 As they have access to private and vulnerable data, they must protect their customers information.

 The goal of the project is identifying fraud in the company's call center using a system that receives two audio call files and decides if the customer in the two calls is the same person.